w3f/Grants-Program/applications/API_Protocol.md

   ##### 5 API service operator

    API service providers will run API Node, which is a blockchain network node based on Substrate 2.0.
-In addition to participating in network consensus and maintaining network security, it also has an off-chain work function based on Substrate Off-Chain Workers technology.
+In addition to participating in network consensus and maintaining network security, it also has an off-chain work function based on Substrate Off-Chain  technology.

    ![img](https://raw.githubusercontent.com/APIProtocol/research/main/API%20Node.png)